rushikesh9/OrderFill/README.md

 # NOTE

 Since most brokers now have shifted to new platform the support/development for this tool has ended.

-If you have any other queries or want script for shoonya contact me Telegram http://t.me/rushikesh009
+Telegram
+http://t.me/rushikesh009